djjudas21/puppet-freeradius/README.md

 ```

 ##### `ip`
-Default: `undef`.
 The IP address of the client.
 For IPv6, use `ipv6addr`. `ip` and `ip6` are mutually exclusive but one must be supplied.
+Default: `undef`.

 ##### `ip6`
+The IPv6 address of the client. `ip` and `ip6` are mutually exclusive but one must be supplied.
 Default: `undef`.
-The IPv6 address of the client. `ip` and `ip6` are mutually exclusive but one must be supplied.

 ##### `net`
+The netmask of the client, specified as an integer, e.g. `24`.
 Default: `undef`.
-The netmask of the client, specified as an integer, e.g. `24`

 ##### `shortname`
-required.
 A short alias that is used in place of the IP address or fully qualified hostname provided in the first line of the section.
+Required.

 ##### `secret`
-required.
 The RADIUS shared secret used for communication between the client/NAS and the RADIUS server.

-##### `server`
-Default: `undef`
+Required.

 ##### `virtual_server`
+The virtual server that traffic from this client should be sent to.
 Default: `undef`.
-The virtual server that traffic from this client should be sent to.

 ##### `nastype`
+The `nastype` attribute is used to tell the `checkrad.pl` script which NAS-specific method it should use when checking simultaneous use.
+See [`man clients.conf`](http://freeradius.org/radiusd/man/clients.conf.txt) for a list of all options.
 Default: `undef`.
-The nastype attribute is used to tell the checkrad.pl script which NAS-specific method it should use when checking simultaneous use.

 ##### `netmask`
+The netmask of the client, specified as an integer, e.g. `24`.
 Default: `undef`.
-The netmask of the client, specified as an integer, e.g. `24`

-##### `redirect`
-Default: `undef`

 ##### `port`
-Default: `undef`.
 The UDP port that this virtual server should listen on.
 Leave blank if this client is not tied to a virtual server.

-##### `srcip`
-Default: `undef`
+Default: `undef`.

+##### `firewall`
+Create a firewall exception for this virtual server.
+If this is set to `true`, you must also supply `port` and either `ip` or `ip6`.
+Default: `false`.

 #### `freeradius::config`